kartik-v/yii2-app-practical-a/README.md

 1. The template has some security preconfigured for users with Apache web servers.
 It has a default `.htaccess` security configuration setup.
 2. The template has prettyUrl enabled by default and the changes have been made to `.htaccess` as well as `urlManager` component config in the common config directory.
+3. The template has isolated cookie settings for backend and frontend so that you can seamlessly access frontend and backend from same client.
+   The config files includes special `identity` and `csrf` cookie parameter settings for backend.
+Edit it according to your needs if necessary.

 DIRECTORY STRUCTURE
 -------------------